-As everyone was weeping and praying to Saint George for help, ten year old Louvikis, sprang forward and addressed them stuttering:
+As everyone was weeping and praying to Saint George for help, the ten-year old Louvikis sprang forward and addressed them stuttering:

 “I’ll go and meet them and tell them.
 You’re all my parents”

-The child set off alone, that moonstruck child who slept by the graves, who spoke with the dead, was now going down the track to stop the Nazis.
+The child, this moonstruck child who slept by the graves and spoke with the dead was now going down the track alone to stop the Nazis.

 Soon after that, the villagers decided to go and meet the Germans.
-Desperate as they were, it seemed to them, they might have pity on them, if they surrendered.
+Desperate as they were, they thought they might have pity on them if they surrendered.

-The procession set off, headed by the men and as they came around the corner of the Virgin Mary little church, there was a strange spectacle.
+The procession set off, headed by the men and as they came around the corner of the Virgin Mary little church, they werre confronted by a strange spectacle.